 Raising Public Awareness and mitigating the adverse environmental impacts created by unlawful dumping or storage of waste tires, are the ultimate purposes of such events.
 Removing waste tires from local neighborhoods promotes public health and safety while contributing to the beautification of our City.

 A number of fires have occurred at various recycling and solid waste facilities within the City limits in the past.
 Facilities operating without proper safeguards can have a far-reaching detrimental effect on the health of our community.
 Cleaning up violations can require the services of Federal, State, and Local agencies – and, at a financial burden that can be a drain on City resources.

-In response to these events, Community Revitalization has specifically addressed solid waste and recycling business operators within the City with the goal of improving public health and safety while identifying environmental crimes, which pose a threat to citizens.
+In response to these events, Code Enforcement has specifically addressed solid waste and recycling business operators within the City with the goal of improving public health and safety while identifying environmental crimes, which pose a threat to citizens.
 Community Revitalization Inspectors work closely with numerous agencies, including Federal and State Environmental Protection agencies, the Department of Toxic Substance Control, the local Certified Unified Program Authority, and U. S. Attorney’s Office.
 To enforce the City’s Solid Waste and Recycling Ordinance, Inspectors conduct annual inspections of all such facilities to determine whether they are operating within the constraints of their permits.